 The emphasis of this assignment is on the implementation of the LMS algorithm and two applications of adaptive filtering.
-Your report should focus on any implementation issues that you encountered including any results and insight gained in terms of selecting N and μ for the various signals.
+Your report should focus on any implementation issues that you encountered including any results and insight gained in terms of selecting N and $\mu$ for the various signals.
 Your report should also focus on any insight gained from the two applications including presenting results that conclusively demonstrate that your filter is converging to the optimum solution.
 In the system identification application, you should generate your own x[n] and d[n] with a known system (using the Matlab conv or the filter command) and show that your filter converges correctly by plotting its impulse response over the known system's impulse response.
-In the noise cancellation application, you may want to record the entire signal during the convergence of your filter and plot selected parts of this signal to show the presence of the noise at the beginning of convergence and the cleaned-up signal later in the convergence process.
+In the noise cancellation application, you may want to plot the a spectrogram of the unfiltered signal (or just a part of it) and the spectrogram of your LMS filtered signal.
+The Matlab command N as well.
+The time-varying noise should be obvious in the unfiltered signal and the noise should be significantly reduced in the filtered signal.

-1Media players (and sometimes the Windows soundcard driver itself) sometimes add unexpected effects to the playback/recording signals which will affect your system identification results.
+&lt;sup>1Media players (and sometimes the Windows soundcard driver itself) sometimes add unexpected effects to the playback/recording signals which will affect your system identification results.
 Make sure all effects are off.
 You should confirm the frequency response of the playback/recording system is approximately flat.